FREEING MINDS A Campaign for St. John's College

 If the Financial Aid award does not reflect your current fiscal reality, please contact the Financial Aid office for further information about what to submit in order to either document a change of circumstance or appeal for additional institutional funds.
-For appeal guidelines and directions about what you need to submit, contact the Annapolis Financial Aid Office at annapolis.financialaid(at)sjc.edu or the Santa Fe Financial Aid Office at santafe.financialaid(at)sjc.edu.
+Some common appeals are job loss or substantial salary reduction, unusually high medical costs not covered by insurance, or a wage earner dies.
+For additional appeal guidelines and directions about what you need to submit, contact the Annapolis Financial Aid Office at annapolis.financialaid(at)sjc.edu or the Santa Fe Financial Aid Office at santafe.financialaid(at)sjc.edu.

 In order to distribute institutional aid funds in an equitable manner, we must be able to count on the integrity of information contained in financial aid applications.
 Due to early filing deadlines, aid offers may be based initially on estimated or projected information.
 In these cases we expect families to submit their actual information to the Financial Aid Office by updating the FAFSA as soon as they are available.
 This may result in an adjustment to the estimated award.

 If the Financial Aid Committee has reason to believe that a family has intentionally misrepresented its circumstances in order to qualify for aid, the student may be disqualified from receiving financial assistance.